WOOD ID POSTER:

 The first few samples below were in the "mystery wood" section for a while because I bought one piece about 25 years ago and forgot what the wood was.
 Several correspondents (Carla Kelly, Bill Fink, and Steve Bartocci) and I all came to the conclusion about the same time that it is verawood.

 It is a very dusty green when freshly cut but deepens quickly to a more brownish green.
-It exudes a waxy substance that can take it to an extremly high natural polish.
+It exudes a waxy substance that can take it to an extremely high natural polish.

 end grain closeup of the left-most sample directly above.
 This side of this piece has been fine sanded and has a waxy exudation on the surface.

-end grain closeup from one of the pieces directly above --- color is slightly too dark --- this one does NOT have the waxy buildup
+end grain closeup and END GRAIN UPDATE of one of the pieces directly above --- color on the closeup is slightly too dark but the update color is good.

 side grain closeup showing herringbone interlocked grain